Things About Siamese Cats You Should Know

 When we first brought our baby kitten home, we thought she was broken.
 It had been years since I'd owned a Siamese and I'd forgotten just how talkative they are.
-When I would hold her, she would look deeply into my eyes and bellow inches from my face, with no regard to her fishy breath.
-I almost brought her to the vet because I was afraid she was sick.
+When I would hold her, she would look deeply into my eyes and bellow inches from my face, with no regard to her fishy breath assaulting my nostrils.
+I almost brought her to the back to the vet because I was afraid she was sick.

 They genuinely love the sound of their own voices.
-The good thing about this is that you will always have someone that will 'talk' back to you.
+The good thing about this is that you will always have someone to 'talk' with.
 I know this will make me sound like a crazy cat lady (which I guess I am when it comes to Rain, my cat), but she will carry on a 'conversation' until I get bored and wander away.
 When she is in a good mood, her meows are sweet and subtle.
-If she is angry, they are brain splitting sharp.
+If she is angry, they are brain-splitting sharp.